katarzyna-dusza/k8s-workshop/Readme.md

 ## Overview

 This repo contains exercises, which will help you start working with Kubernetes (k8s).
-It consists of 2 directories:
+It consists of:

-- `app` with the source code
+- the source code with yaml files
-- `presentation` with the theory and tips, how to use k8s in your daily work.
+- presentation with the theory and tips, how to use k8s in your daily work.